Legal concerns are a major issue in television.

 This does not mean that someone won't object or try to stop you, even though they may not have the legal authority to do so.

 Even though the charges generally can't be sustained, the arrest effectively stops a record being made of the event.
 Thus, the intended result is achieved.

-During the Vietnam war many protesters were arrested in Washington and put in jail (including one of my TV production students at the time) because the Nixon administration didn't want the scope of the antiwar feelings to be obvious to the American public.
+During the Vietnam war many protesters were arrested in Washington and put in jail (including one of my TV production students) because the Nixon administration didn't want the scope of the antiwar feelings to be obvious to the American people.

 The arrested protesters were released the next day when it was determined that they were engaging in a legal protest action.